The Castle Trail

 A guide to the best Stone Circles in Aberdeenshire.
 Around 10% of the total number of stone circles recorded in Britain can be found in Aberdeenshire, and the region even boats its own unique style of circle – the Recumbent Stone Circle.
 Explore Prehistoric Standing and Recumbent Stone Circles of North East Scotland, and find out more in our Archaeology section.

 The Pictish Stone Trail

 As one of the heartlands of the Pictish Community, Aberdeenshire is home to a large number of the elaborately decorated Symbol Stones for which the Picts are famed.
-Visit 10 of the best with The Pictish Stone Trail.
-For a copy of the Pictish Stone Trail, please click here.
+Visit 10 of the best with the Pictish Stone Trail.